Cosmology with galaxy cluster weak lensing: statistical limits and experimental design

 \subsection{Statistical uncertainties}

 Our results highlight a number of key points.
 First, realizing the statistical precision achievable with current and future cluster weak lensing surveys requires good knowledge of the scatter $\sigmalnM$ between mass proxies and true mass.
 For a DES-like (Stage III wide, $5000\deg^2$) or HLS-like (Stage IV deep, $2000\deg^2$) survey, uncertainty at the level of $\Delta\sigmalnM = 0.05$ would degrade the aggregate precision on $\sigma_8$ by $\approx$ 20\% relative to a much tighter (0.01) prior (Figure~\ref{fig:constraints_surveys_aggregated}).
 For an LSST-like (Stage IV wide, $18,000\deg^2$) survey, a 20\% degradation of $\sigma_8$ precision occurs for $\Delta\sigmalnM = $ 0.016.
-The weak lensing calibration from these surveys constrains the mean cluster mass at the 1-2\% level (DES-like, HLS-like) or the 0.5-1\% level (LSST-like) in each of the $\Delta z = 0.1$ bins that contributes substantially to the cosmological constraints (Figure~\ref{fig:constraints_surveys}).
+The weak lensing calibration from these surveys constrains the mean cluster mass at the 1\%--2\% level (DES-like, HLS-like) or the 0.5\%--1\% level (LSST-like) in each of the $\Delta z = 0.1$ bins that contributes substantially to the cosmological constraints (Figure~\ref{fig:constraints_surveys}).
 An alternative mass calibration technique, e.g., based on cluster X-ray properties, would need to be this accurate or better to achieve the cosmological constraints forecasted here.

 One approach to constraining $\sigmalnM$ is to use simulations, which may give a reliable estimate of mass--observable scatter even if they cannot predict the mean relation at the required accuracy.
-For example, hydrodynamic simulations have shown that gas-based mass proxies have a scatter of $10-15\%$, depending on the radius and dynamic state \citep[e.g.,][]{Nagai06, Kravtsov06, Stanek10, Wu15, Yu15, Hahn17, LeBrun17}, with gas mass, X-ray temperature, and the combination of the two achieving the smallest scatter.
-Optical mass tracers tend to have a larger scatter, approximately $30-50\%$ for richness and $20-30\%$ for stellar mass \citep[e.g.,][]{Pillepich18sm, Bradshaw20, Anbajagane20}, depending on the selection of cluster members.
+For example, hydrodynamic simulations have shown that gas-based mass proxies have a scatter of 10\%--15\%, depending on the radius and dynamic state \citep[e.g.,][]{Kravtsov06, Nagai06, Stanek10, Wu15, Yu15, Hahn17, LeBrun17}, with gas mass, X-ray temperature, and the combination of the two achieving the smallest scatter.
+Optical mass tracers tend to have a larger scatter, approximately 30\%--50\% for richness and 20\%--30\% for stellar mass \citep[e.g.,][]{Pillepich18sm, Bradshaw20, Anbajagane20}, depending on the selection of cluster members.
 In addition, simulations can also be used to characterize the correlated scatter among different mass proxies, which could be related to projection effects \citep[e.g.,][]{Angulo12, Shirasaki16}.